All Episodes

 I don't know.

-I mean, it just seems like, you know, if it wasn't something catastrophic, I don't remember it a lot of times.
+I mean, it just seems like, you know, it if it wasn't something catastrophic, I don't remember it a lot of times.

 Oh, of course.

-I don't spank my kid.
+I I I I don't spank my kid, never have.

-So it's not great that I would get corrected, but I don't know what else they would have done to tell you the truth with three of us.
+Oh, it's not great that I, you know, that I would get corrected, but I don't know what else they would have done to tell you the truth with three of us and if we're fighting all the time.

 So, Jeff, tell me a bit about the fights.

-What would you guys fight about?
+What would you fight about?

-You know, he stole this.
+You know, he stole this, I stole that.

 You're not really stealing anything.

-And, you know, you use that as an excuse to do it.
+You know, they've misplaced it or you've misplaced it and you, you know, you use that as an excuse to do it.

 I don't, there was no common theme behind any of the fights.

-It was mostly my older brother, he was a little kind of causing problems a little bit.
+It was mostly my, my older brother, he was a little, um, he liked kind of causing problems a little bit, so he and my younger brother, they, he would, you know, start fights with me.

 I don't know.

-And he tripped me.
+And one of them was broke and he tripped me.

-He'd not been driving very long and he swerved around a car and then when he came back into the other lane, his tire went off the side of the road.
+Um, he'd not been driving very long and, uh, he swerved around a car and then when he came back into the other lane, his tire went off the, uh, the side of the road, which I guess it kind of fell and jolted him a little bit, so he swerved, um, back into an oncoming truck.

-Oh, gosh.
+Oh gosh.

 Okay.

-And he was killed instantly?
+And he was killed instantly.

 I think he lived for, I don't know, maybe an hour or two after that.